4.09.2026

 Artificial Idiocy

-The problem with the new chatbots is not just that they are often stupid and naive; it is that they are not “stupid” or “naive” enough to pick up on the nuances, ironies, and revealing contradictions that constitute human culture and communication.
-Worse, by relying on them, we risk succumbing to the same obtuseness.
+"The problem with the new chatbots is not just that they are often stupid and naive; it is that they are not 'stupid' or 'naive' enough to pick up on the nuances, ironies, and revealing contradictions that constitute human culture and communication.
+Worse, by relying on them, we risk succumbing to the same obtuseness."

 12.27.2025

-wording
+wording mording

-Let's say I maintained the flame alive
+Let's just say I’m keeping the flame alive.

 12.22.2025